rafaelgallani/britecore-project/README.md

 # Britecore Project
-Welcome!
-This is a project built for one of the Britecore interview steps.
+A project built in the final step of a interview for Britecore.

 It's a system that enables insurers to define their custom data into the system without being limited to a rigid pre-defined model.